ITSAS-FISS/Arducar/README.md

 =======
 A simple robot car made with Arduino.

-This project was carried out during an [ITSAS](http://ehu.es/itsas) workshop in the [Facultad de Informñatica de San Sebastián](http://www.ehu.es/informatika-fakultatea).
+This project was carried out during an [ITSAS](http://ehu.es/itsas) workshop in the [Facultad de Informática de San Sebastián](http://www.ehu.es/informatika-fakultatea).

 Thanks to all the participants and the rest of the people who made this possible.